mmacy/cosmos-python-prototype/doc/doc_guidance.md

 | [Reference](#reference) | API reference documentation for the SDK's types and their members.
 Auto-generated from the comments in the SDK source code. | SDK author (product/SDK team) | [Cosmos DB Python SDK reference][docs_api_ref_cosmosdb] |
 | [Conceptual](#conceptual) | Long-form technical documentation for the service.
 Concepts, quickstarts, tutorials, and how-tos. | Content developer, PM, public | [Cosmos DB documentation][azure_docs_cosmos] |

+> NOTE: The README is not yet ingested by docs.microsoft.com as the reference landing page. **This feature is planned**.

-Here's a high-level overview of how these types of documentation relate to each other for a Python SDK.
+Here's an overview of how these types of documentation relate to each other for a Python SDK.
 The arrows indicate automatic or semi-automatic content ingestion.

 ![Developer documentation types diagram][doc_diagram]

-> NOTE: The README is not yet ingested by docs.microsoft.com as the reference landing page. **This feature is planned**.

 ## README